Kevotan/popular-movie-stage-2/README.md

   - Users are able to launch a detail screen for each movie

 - Detail Screen:
-  - ALlow users to read a description, reviews and see the rating of a selected movie
+  - Allow users to read a description, reviews and see the rating of a selected movie
-  - ALlow users to watch trailers by launching a Youtube link
+  - Allow users to watch trailers by launching a Youtube link
   - Allow users to mark and unmark movies as favorites to add or delete them from the local favorite movie collection